-Catlin was the representative for Missouri’s 11th congressional district as a Republican.
+Catlin was the representative for Missouri’s 11th congressional district and was a Republican.
 He served from 1911 to 1913.

 From Apr 1911 to Aug 1912, Catlin missed 48 of 177 roll call votes, which is 27.1%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Aug 1912.
 The chart below reports missed votes over time.